Pavin Smith Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (71 total, 1.1 per game).
+- Phillies pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in the league.

-- Suarez (1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched) makes the start for the Phillies, his seventh of the season.
+- Nola gets the start for the Phillies, his 15th of the season.
+He is 5-5 with a 4.60 ERA and 84 strikeouts through 88 2/3 innings pitched.

-- The left-hander last pitched on Friday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.
+- The right-hander last pitched on Saturday against the Los Angeles Dodgers, when he tossed 6 1/3 innings, allowing six earned runs while giving up seven hits.

-- The 27-year-old has an ERA of 4.70, with 8.2 strikeouts per nine innings, in six games this season.
-Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.